 In addition to these precautions, you may ensure that your child is protected from vaccine-preventable diseases by giving them childhood vaccinations as per schedule.
 For example, pneumococcal vaccinations and annual flu shots are recommended for children with asthma since they have a high risk for flu and pneumococcal pneumonia complications.

-Also, although nasal spray vaccines (LAIV) for flu are contraindicated for children with asthma, flu shots (injections) are beneficial.
+Also, although nasal spray vaccines (LAIV) for flu are contraindicated for children with asthma, flu shots (injections) are beneficial and safe for children with asthma.

 Lifestyle And Home Remedies To Prevent Asthma